AAN-innopolis/Sales_Decline_Forecasting/README.md

 - Modular architecture, easily extensible and scalable.
 - All data processing and training steps are logged.
-- Uses Airflow for orchestration, Temsorboard for experiment tracking.
+- Uses Airflow for orchestration, Tensorboard for experiment tracking.
 - Integration with external services via API is supported.

 ## Getting Started